-If it wasn’t for professional makeup artists, we never would have discovered the magic that is a damp Beautyblender, or how to contour without looking like a paint-by-numbers art project.
+If it weren’t for professional makeup artists, we never would have discovered the magic that is a damp Beautyblender, or how to contour without looking like a paint-by-numbers art project.
 Makeup artists offer a wealth of beauty tips we’ll never stop tapping.
 Some of those tips are so simple and straightforward that it’s almost laughable we didn’t think of it first, and then others make us a pause for a moment.
 These makeup guidelines are a bit more out there, but they work.

 Opening your eyes to apply makeup may not seem like an unusual tip, but when it comes to liner- and eye shadow–heavy looks, many women close their eyes.
-Celeb makeup artist Kira Nasrat says keep them open.
+Celeb makeup artist Kira Nasrat says to keep them open.
 If you tilt your head back slightly, you’ll be able to see the full eyelid and still be able to see what you’re doing (and where you should be doing it).

 Ever feel like eye shadow primers just don’t cut it?
 Steal this trick from Denika Bedrossian.
 Apply one of those inner rim–brightening eye pencils to your eyelids and smudge it out with your finger.
 You’ll get true-to-tone eye shadow or just brighter eyes sans shadow.

 Want dewy, glowy, radiant skin?
 Silly question.
 To get it, Patrick Ta, Erik de Soto, Afton Williams, and basically every other makeup artist out there wants you to switch up the order in which you apply makeup.
 For a natural flush, apply cream blush before foundation.
 Williams says your foundation or tinted moisturizer will diffuse the color seamlessly.
 Try smoothing your face primer over your foundation, too.
 De Soto says this trick will give you a glowy finish.
-Ta suggests setting your makeup with a translucent powder, and then applying highlighter to get dewy skin without the greasy factor.
+Ta suggests setting your makeup with a translucent powder and then applying highlighter to get dewy skin without the greasy factor.

 For that stained, just-bitten look, you don’t need to buy an actual lip stain.
 Just take any lipstick and press it into your lips using a flat brush (makeup artist Benjamin Puckey recommends a concealer brush).
 Use your finger to blur out the pigments even more.